 Chinese consumers are spoiled by e-commerce retailers, with high-touch presales and after-sales customer services, swift last-leg logistics, convenient online payment options.
 Just to name a few.

-Chinese ecommerce is not only expanding in its homeland but also expanding overseas.
-There is also a rapid increase of cross-border ecommerce.
-In the past 2020, Chinese cross-border ecommerce imports and exports reached $261 billion and it was a 31.3 percent increase comparing to 2019.
+Chinese eCommerce is not only expanding in its homeland but also expanding overseas.
+There is also a rapid increase in cross-border eCommerce.
+In the past 2020, Chinese cross-border eCommerce imports and exports reached $261 billion and it was a 31.3 percent increase comparing to 2019.

-What do you think of Chinese ecommerce market?
-Follow the link below to learn more about China’s fast-developing ecommerce sales.
+What do you think of the Chinese eCommerce market?
+Follow the link below to learn more about China’s fast-developing eCommerce sales.

 China set to be first country where e-commerce sales outstrip bricks-and-mortar retail in 2021 – Su-Lin Tan, South China Morning Post